slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_03-in_praise_of_serialization_via___repr___revised.rst

-:strong:`Dimensional Entities`.
+**Dimensional Entities**.
     Dimensional entities are the "descriptions" of each dimension.
 Dimensions include the obvious time and space (geography), but can also include demographic groupings, economic groups (SIC codes), etc.

-:strong:`Facts`.
+**Facts**.
     Facts are measures (with units) that can be categorized  by the dimensions to which they belong.